 Tom and Jerry may have given people unrealistic expectations of a cat and mouse.
-Tom has been chasing Jerry with gusto since the 1940’s but in reality, many house cats start to slow down over the years.
-What used to be a fun game of cat and mouse begins to lose its appeal when compared to lazing around in a patch of sunshine or a warm laundry basket.
+Tom has been chasing Jerry with gusto since the 1940’s!
+In reality, many house cats start to slow down over the years.
+What used to be a fun game of cat and mouse begins to lose its appeal compared to lazing around in a patch of sunshine or a warm laundry basket.

 One of our readers recently wrote in describing a cat-related conundrum:

 My cat turned 20 years old this August.
 Last fall and winter he killed 9 mice.
 But now he falls asleep while waiting for them to come out.
 I was going to try peppermint oil, but that affects cats neurologically.
 Do I put Fresh Cab both in the mouse entrance of dryer and dryer vent outside?
 Or do I leave an escape at those points and put Fresh Cab in all cupboards and drawers where ever I find mouse droppings?